 During this transition, I’ve been learning how to rebuild my community.
 I’ve found it helpful to find accountability in new ways.
 Joining a book club to continue reading, getting a personal trainer at the gym, having a coach for my classes, and a dedicated mentor for my studies.
 Without these roles in my life, I know the outcome: nothing.
 On my own, I won’t follow through or show up.
 I won’t deliver or perform.

 To even say that out loud sounds odd to me, but that’s just how I work.
 I want things for myself, but it’s harder to pull out personal motivation.
 I’ve been coming to a deeper understanding of what drives me.
-I like having partners and companionship.
-I like being challenged and pushed.
+I like having partners and companionship, being challenged and pushed.
 I like being able to make someone feel empowered when they’re able to help me accomplish something and I appreciate someone believing in me.

-I now see that It’s about telling someone, sharing your process, finding a partner, or tracking your progress.
+It’s about telling someone, sharing your process, finding a partner, or tracking your progress.
 Don’t do things alone or on your own motivation.
 People thrive on support, confirmation and encouragement from others.
 I’ve always heard the saying, “it takes a village to raise a child”, but I think it still takes a village even after you’re raised.